 Ph.D. in Human Sexuality (Widener University), LPC

-Dallas, Texas Therapist Specializing in Relationship and Sexual Issues, Infidelity, Communcation Building, Sexual Problems, Gender Identity
+Dallas, Texas Therapist Specializing in Relationship and Sexual Issues, Infidelity, Communcation Building, Sexual Problems, Gender Counseling and Identity

 Intimacy & Sexuality . . .
 Do these two words bring about feelings of discomfort, shame, guilt or inadequacy?
 Are you struggling with an issue around sexuality?